Three Mile Island Nuclear Generating Station: Three Mile Island Unit 2

 The Three Mile Island Unit 2 was also a pressurized water reactor constructed by B&W, similar to Unit 1.
-The only difference was that TMI-2 was slightly larger with a net generating capacity of 906 MWe, compared to TMI-1, which delivers 819 MWe.
+TMI-2 was slightly larger with a net generating capacity of 906 MWe, compared to TMI-1, which delivered 819 MWe.
 Unit 2 received its operating license on February 8, 1978, and began commercial operation on December 30, 1978.
-TMI Unit 2 has been permanently shut off after the Three Mile Island accident in 1979.
+TMI Unit 2 was permanently shut down after the Three Mile Island accident in 1979.

 Accident

 On March 28, 1979, a cooling system malfunction caused a partial meltdown of the reactor core.
-This loss-of-coolant accident resulted in the release of an estimated 43,000 curies (1.59 PBq) of radioactive krypton-85 gas (half life 10 yrs), and less than 20 curies (740 GBq) of the especially hazardous iodine-131 (half life 8 days), into the surrounding environment.
+This loss-of-coolant accident resulted in the release of an estimated 43,000 curies (1.59 PBq) of radioactive krypton-85 gas (with an approximate half-life of 11 years), and less than 20 curies (740 GBq) of the especially hazardous iodine-131 (with a half-life of around 8 days), into the surrounding environment.